The Half-Way Girl: Production

 The spectacular fire aboard an ocean liner was shot in color, and to make it even more exciting, a leopard also breaks free on the ship.
-The Corvallis, a 270-foot wooden-hulled cargo ship that was surplus from World War I, was purchased from the United States Government by First National Pictures for a fraction of her original cost.
+The Corvallis, a 270-foot Design 1004 ship that was one of the many surplus wooden-hulled cargo ships built by the Emergency Fleet Corporation for World War I, was purchased from the United States Government by First National Pictures for a fraction of her original cost.
 First National Pictures bought her for the sole purpose of blowing her up in The Half-Way Girl.
 In June 1925, under the supervision of the United States Coast Guard, the Corvallis, now renamed for the film as the Mandalay, was towed 45 nmi offshore, loaded with dynamite, and blown up while the cameras rolled.
-After the explosion, the stern remained afloat and had to be sunk by the United States Coast Guard.
 It was claimed that blowing up an actual ship saved $25,000 over the cost of creating the scene using miniatures.